Skip to main content

 disk = 20

-When a run starts with a snapshot configured, Fabro looks up the snapshot by name.
-If it doesn’t exist and a dockerfile is provided, Fabro creates it automatically and polls until it reaches Active state (up to 10 minutes).
+When a run starts with image.dockerfile, Fabro computes an internal snapshot name and looks up that snapshot in Daytona.
+If it doesn’t exist, Fabro creates it automatically and polls until it reaches Active state (up to 10 minutes). dockerfile can be inline content or { path = "..." }; paths are resolved relative to the TOML file that declares them and are bundled into run manifests.
 If the snapshot already exists, it’s reused immediately.

 Private repositories